 If you need to enter a page number, double click on the citation in the search box.

 Then press enter twice to insert the citation.
+Confirm that your citation is properly formatted according to your selected style.

 When you use Zotero to manage your in-text citations, you can also automatically generate a bibliography for your paper.